 So, why would you want it?
 Well, for every bass player, a decent compressor pedal is important because it produces the effect that you and your audience will certainly feel rather than hear.

 With this effect, your playing will sound exceptionally smoother and evener.
 It gives you a more stable output without the harsh high frequencies.

-It is also important to note that most models come with the digital technology that is much better than the traditional models that use analog circuitry.
-The digital circuitry doesn’t have the static noise that is a common problem with the analog circuitry.
+It is also important to note that most models come with digital technology that is much better than the traditional models that use analog circuitry.
+The digital circuitry doesn’t have the static noise that is a common problem with analog circuitry.